-(a) One-Year Portfolio, Two-Year Portfolio, Two-Year Global Portfolio, Five-Year Global Portfolio and Diversified Fixed Income Portfolio-Corporate debt securities (e.g., bonds and debentures), which are rated Aa3 or better by Moody's, or AA-or better by S&P, or AA-or better by Fitch, or an equivalent rating assigned by another nationally recognized statistical rating organization ("NRSRO"), or if there is no rating for the debt security, they are determined by the Advisor to be of comparable quality.

-- (b) Selectively Hedged Global Portfolio, Short-Term Extended Quality Portfolio, Intermediate-Term Extended Quality Portfolio, Investment Grade Portfolio, LTIP Portfolio and Short-Duration Real Return Portfolio-Corporate debt securities (e.g., bonds and debentures), which have received an investment grade rating by Moody's, Fitch or S&P, or an equivalent rating assigned by another NRSRO, or, if unrated, have been determined by the Advisor to be of comparable quality. - (c) Global Core Plus Real Return Portfolio, Targeted Credit Portfolio and Global Core Plus Fixed Income Portfolio-Corporate debt securities (e.g., bonds and debentures), which may be of any credit rating including unrated.
-The Portfolio's investment emphasis is on securities rated in the lower half of the investment grade spectrum. - 4.
+- (a) One-Year Portfolio, Two-Year Portfolio, Two-Year Global Portfolio, Five-Year Global Portfolio and Diversified Fixed Income Portfolio-Corporate debt securities (e.g., bonds, debentures, and secured bonds, including covered bonds), which are rated Aaa to Aa3 by Moody's, or AAA to AA- by S&P or Fitch, or an equivalent rating assigned by another nationally recognized statistical rating organization ("NRSRO"), or if there is no rating for the debt security, they are determined by the Advisor to be of comparable quality. - (b) Selectively Hedged Global Portfolio, Short-Term Extended Quality Portfolio, Intermediate-Term Extended Quality Portfolio, Investment Grade Portfolio, LTIP Portfolio and Short-Duration Real Return Portfolio-Corporate debt securities (e.g., bonds, debentures, and secured bonds, including covered bonds), which have received an investment grade rating by Moody's, Fitch or S&P, or an equivalent rating assigned by another NRSRO, or, if unrated, have been determined by the Advisor to be of comparable quality. - (c) Global Core Plus Real Return Portfolio, Targeted Credit Portfolio and Global Core Plus Fixed Income Portfolio-Corporate debt securities (e.g., bonds, debentures, and secured bonds, including covered bonds), which may be of any credit rating including unrated. - 4.
 Bank Obligations-Obligations of U.S. banks and savings and loan associations and dollar-denominated obligations of U.S. subsidiaries and branches of foreign banks, such as certificates of deposit (including marketable variable rate certificates of deposit), time deposits and bankers' acceptances.
 Bank certificates of deposit will be acquired only from banks having assets in excess of \$1,000,000,000.